fluxninja/aperture/docs/content/get-started/installation/controller/docker.md

    docker network create aperture --driver bridge
    ```

-## Installation of Etcd
+## Installation of etcd

 :::info Note

-Etcd is required for the Aperture Controller to function.
+etcd is required for the Aperture Controller to function.
 If you already have an
-Etcd cluster running, you can skip these steps.
+etcd cluster running, you can skip these steps.

 :::